|NOW AVAILABLE: Abstracts of the "8th Westerberger Herbsttagung":

 3. Prize: Tamer Abdelaal, Max-Planck-Institute Göttingen

-JUST ACCEPTED: Lorène Penazzi, Julia Lorengel, Frederik Sündermann, Nataliya Golovyashkina, Stefan Marre, Chantal MB Mathis, Lars Lewejohann, Roland Brandt and Lidia Bakota.
-DMSO modulates CNS function in a preclinical Alzheimer's disease model.
-Neuropharmacology, in press.
+JUST ACCEPTED: Lorène Penazzi, Julia Lorengel, Frederik Sündermann, Nataliya Golovyashkina, Stefan Marre, Chantal MB Mathis, Lars Lewejohann, Roland Brandt and Lidia Bakota (2017) DMSO modulates CNS function in a preclinical Alzheimer's disease model.
+Neuropharmacology 113:434-444.

-IN PRESS: Benedikt Niewidok*, Maxim Igaev*, Frederik Sündermann, Dennis Janning, Lidia Bakota and Roland Brandt.
+JUST PUBLISHED: Benedikt Niewidok*, Maxim Igaev*, Frederik Sündermann, Dennis Janning, Lidia Bakota and Roland Brandt.
 Presence of a carboxyterminal pseudo-repeat and disease-like pseudohyperphosphorylation critically influence tau’s interaction with microtubules in axon-like processes. (*joint first authors) Mol.
 Biol.
-Cell, preprint.
+Cell 27:3537-3549.

 JUST PUBLISHED: Special Issue on "Cytoskeletal Proteins in Health and Neurodegenerative Diseases" in: "Brain Research Bulletin".
 Guest Editors: Jürgen Götz (University of Queensland, Brisbane, Australia) and Roland Brandt (University of Osnabrück, Germany) (Medline) (Download) (cover) (table of contents).